LukasTAUCH/Python_linux/README.md

 Note:
 Difference between commit pull and push
-commit: we just put the local files of our computer in our local git
+commit: We put the different local folders in the same file which comes 'sticker'
 pull: We retrieve the files that are in the git server locally
 push: We send the local files to the git server